notima/fortnox4j/README.md

 src/test/resources/FortnoxClientList.xml

-and set your own credentials.
+and set your own credentials (such as clientId and client secret for your integration).
+See the Sample.xml for instructions.

-See the [CLI guide](#cli-guide) If you need help getting the credentials
+When the necessary credentials are set in the FortnoxClientList.xml file you can use the [CLI guide](#cli-guide) to get access token(s).

 ## Usage